03 May set email outlook using tls

 Setting up email in Outlook, Thunderbird and other email clients on your own PC has always been a bit of a pain.
 Nowadays, with so many people using big-name webmail services like Gmail, those using email straight from their own desktop find themselves increasingly in the minority.
 However, most businesses still use their own email clients, typically Outlook.
 Almost all of our web design clients here at Wild Mice Studio ask us how to set up their email accounts in Outlook, so i’ve written up some instructions below.

-These notes apply specifically to hosting on Dynamic Hosting and are intended for a Plesk control panel where the default mail server is Postfix.
+These notes apply specifically to Canadian Web Hosting with Dynamic Hosting and are intended for a Plesk control panel where the default mail server is Postfix.
 We are going to set up outbound email using SMTP over TLS, because the encrypted TLS protocol is more secure than plain old SMTP auth.

 So let’s get started…